Travel is a huge part of our life. Everyone I know who travels frequently always looks for ways how to save money on airfares.

 Here is a list of my Top 10 Ways How to Save Money on Airfares:

 One of the common and popular ways to save money on airfares is by buying tickets in advance.
 The prices of tickets a few months ahead and even a year in advance are always cheaper than let’s say air tickets for next week.

 However, before you buy tickets in advance, make sure that you have your vacation leaves approved and filed already.
 I know a lot of people who often end up not using the cheap tickets that they have purchased because of schedule conflicts with their jobs.

 Subscribe to Newsletters of Your Target Airlines

 If you are planning to go to Bangkok this coming December, I highly suggest that you subscribe to airlines that serve this route.

-If you are living in Manila, some of the airlines that serve the Manila to Bangkok route (direct flight) includes Thai Airways, Philippine Airlines, and Cebu Pacific.
+If you are living in Manila, some of the airlines that serve the Manila to Bangkok route (direct flight) include Thai Airways, Philippine Airlines, and Cebu Pacific.
 These airlines (especially Cebu Pacific) often have promotional fares that they implement from time to time.